New Bill Could Require IT Workers to Report Child Pornography Found in Computer Systems

 Work with a Florida Child Pornography Defense Attorney

 Being accused of viewing, creating, or distributing child pornography is a serious offense.
 However, there are defenses to this charge.
-If you have been charged with a child pornography-related offense, work with an experienced criminal defense attorney who can determine the right legal strategy for you.
+If you have been charged with a child pornography-related offense, work with an experienced criminal defense lawyer who can determine the right legal strategy for you.
 At Ratzan & Faccidomo, LLC, we have the knowledge and legal experience to help you form an effective defense strategy for your case.
 Contact us today to schedule your free legal consultation with our firm.